sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 file is used to work out whether the layout has changed significantly between runs.
 Notice that the position is not written immediately.
 A `\write` command actually stores a _whatsit_ in the page.
 This zero sized item is generally ignored until the page containing it is shipped out.
-When the item reachs the point of being written to the output file, it is executed.
+When the item reaches the point of being written to the output file, it is executed.
 At that point the `\pdflastposx`, etc. are expanded (and known) and the actual position on the page is output to the `.parlocs` file.